frederic-perez/AmE-dictionary/data/dictionary.md

 __placemat__ _n_ :two: (place mat, placemats) A mat serving as table linen for an individual place setting.
 __placid__
 __placket__
+__plagiarize__ _v_ Take without referencing from someone else’s writing or speech; of intellectual property. _Syn_ lift
 __plague<sup>1</sup__ _n_
 __plague<sup>2</sup__ _v_
 __plaid__ _n_ :two::hammer: _Plaid number._ _Plaid shirt._
 __plaint__ _n_ A cry of sorrow and grief. _Syn_ lament, lamentation, wail _The plaints of the bereaved widow and her young children haunt me in my sleep._
-__plaintiff__ _n_ (plaintiffs) :three::hammer:
+__plaintiff__ _n_ :four::hammer:
-__plaintive__ _adj_ :eight: /PLAYN-tiv/ Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
+__plaintive__ _adj_ :dart::nine: /PLAYN-tiv/ Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
 If you have ever heard the plaintive howl of a wolf, then you know what we are getting at here.
 Expressing sorrow; melancholy.
 Something (usually a sound) that is described as plaintive is expressive of sorrow or suffering. _Syn_ mournful _She uttered a plaintive sob, closed her fine eyes, and fled, trying in vain to still the beating of her heart._
-__plaintively__ _adv_ :three:
+__plaintively__ _adv_ :dart::four::hammer: :es: lastimeramente, con dolor
 __plaiting__ _n_ _Tshanyi earns money plaiting hair._
 __plan B__ _n_ (capital B) An alternative strategy. _It’s time I put plan B into action._
 __Plan B__ _n_ A brand name of levonorgestrel, an emergency contraception drug.